-With no meditation practice, I decided in 2015 to take a meditation course in the form of a 10-day silent Vipassana retreat.
+In 2015, with no prior meditation practice, I decided to take a meditation course in the form of a 10-day silent Vipassana course.
 People warned me that it was a very aggressive beginning to a sitting practice, but I persisted because I thought that it would give me a framework for a meditative future.

-In the time since my Vipassana, I’ve used meditation as a tool to keep me afloat and keep me grounded in the present.
+In the time since that 10-day course, I’ve used meditation as a tool to keep me afloat and keep me grounded in the present.
 During the hardest months of my life, it has become a source of comfort, and I returned to a more robust meditation schedule as part of my coping mechanism.